genomaths/seqalignments/README.md

    3. Populus tremula: 19 proteins

 ## Data format
-The sequence alignments of protein-encoding DNA are given as RData to be loaded into R.
+The sequence alignments of protein-encoding DNA are given fasta format (*.fasta and *.fas).

 ## 1. Cancer genetic-susceptibility genes from 9 mammals.